Your support fuels our research to #EndALS! Donate Now

 ALS can affect anyone of any age, gender or race.

 However, for the most part, ALS affects people between the ages of 40 and 70.
-ALS appears to affect men at a higher rate than women below the ages of 65.
-Over the age of 70, incidence appears to be the same.
-According to recent research, incidence of ALS appears to be greater in white populations than in African American, Asian or Hispanic populations [4] [5].
+ALS appears to affect men at a higher rate than women below the age of 65.
+Over the age of 70, ALS evidence has shown that ALS affects men and women at the same rate.
+According to recent research, ALS appears to be more common in white populations than in African American, Asian, or Hispanic populations [4] [5].

 Diagnosis